 Following the terms of the legal year, the Inns' Qualifying Session Terms are called Hilary, Easter, Trinity and Michaelmas.
 You will find details on what is happening on any given night in the Inn Calendar.
-The compulsory 12 Qualifying Sessions must be attended during a period of no more than five years ending on the date on which that person is Called to the Bar [Bar Training Rules B6. rQ76].
+The compulsory 12 Qualifying Sessions must be attended during a period of no more than five years ending on the date on which that person is Called to the Bar.
 Most students manage to fit them into a single year.
 Many students enjoy the experience and ambience of dining in Hall and lunch in Hall regularly.
 Students and members alike are encouraged to continue to attend Qualifying Sessions throughout their career and to bring guests as often as possible.

 Most Qualifying Sessions take the form of a collegiate event in Hall, combined with a talk or other educational element, but attendance at an Advocacy Weekend, Education Day and the Introduction Weekend for those students attending the BPTC outside London, also count.
 Certain other educational events may also be accredited.
 In addition, students undertaking the BPTC at providers outside London may arrange up to three Qualifying Sessions locally; their provider will organise a fourth.
 The Inn subsidises the cost of student members’ tickets in order to keep the cost as low as possible.

 As the collegiate part of the Qualifying Sessions invariably involves a meal or other refreshments, those who observe Ramadan may want to try and avoid booking QS within that period.
-For those who do wish to attend a QS during Ramadan, the following will apply: students will be charged £5.50 as a contribution towards the cost of the evening.
-They will have to stay until the end of the QS.
+For those who do wish to attend a QS during Ramadan, click here for the options.
+Please note that you will have to stay until the end of the QS.